 In the T.O.V.A.
 8.3, there are two ways of administering a T.O.V.A. test session: PTE and EAV.
-When you configure your T.O.V.A. software during install (section 11 on page 16), you must choose one or the other.

-Figure 70: EAV and modern PTE
+Figure 69: EAV and modern PTE

 Both session types administer the same T.O.V.A. test, giving you the same precise, accurate test results.
 Both provide multimedia test instructions to prepare your subject for the T.O.V.A. test.
 Both require you to calibrate your display once before you can administer your first test.
-The only question is which session type works best for your system:
+The only question is which session type works best for you and your computer:

-PTE Setup External Audio/Video (EAV) Setup • For laptops without an external monitor or speakers Best for desktop PCs or laptops con- nected to an external monitor and speakers The simplest hardware setup • Requires an external VGA monitor, among other additional connections Requires that you reboot your system to the PTE (Precision Test Environ- ment) to run a T.O.V.A. session • Allows you to test in your OS (Windows, macOS) without rebooting Compatible with most modern Windows or Mac computers, but not all Works on every modern Windows or Mac computer
+PTE Setup External Audio/Video (EAV) Setup • For laptops without an external monitor or speakers Best for desktop PCs or laptops connected to an external monitor and speakers • The simplest hardware setup Requires an external VGA monitor, among other additional connections • Requires that you reboot your system to the PTE (Precision Test Environment) to run a T.O.V.A. session Allows you to test in your OS (Windows, macOS) without rebooting • Compatible with most modern Windows or Mac computers, but not all Works on every modern Windows or Mac computer